kristcar/A-Star-Pathfinding-Visualizer/README.md

-A-Star-Pathfinding-Visualizer: this tool will allow the user to set start and end points and will calculate the best possible path, taking into account various boundaries.
+A-Star-Pathfinding-Visualizer: this tool will allow the user to set start and end points and will calculate the best possible path using the A* Search Algorithm, taking into account various boundaries.

 This tool was made using Python and Pygame.